One of the first things a user notices about your website is how long it takes to load. The faster it is, the happier they are.

 Check if your hosting provider enables caching through their servers.
 After enabling caching, you should check the efficiency of your caching policy.
 Browsers must clear their cache periodically and refresh them with new updates.

-Google PageSpeed Insights and Perender
+Google PageSpeed Insights and Prerender

 With Prerender, your website will be optimized to score as high as possible on every speed test.
-Prerender is there to help you improve your search rankings first, but our tool also offers many pagespeed optimization opportunities which give you an edge in Google’s algorithm.
+Prerender is there to help you improve your search rankings first, but our tool also offers many page speed optimization opportunities, which give you an edge in Google’s algorithm.
 Using our services will enhance your website’s core vitals and help you interact with users effectively.

 To stay ahead of the game, register for a demo, and get your website running at its peak.